exploring self-realization, sacred personhood, and full humanity

 One day the young man came to a river.
 The ferryman offered to take him across the raging torrent.
 During the trip, the ferryman explained that all important things one needed to learn in life could be learned from the river.

-"It's like living waters, an inner river, a naturally-flowing artesian spring," Jesus said, "with its hidden source centered in the soul, linked to God."
+"It's like living waters, an inner peaceful river, a naturally-flowing artesian spring," Jesus said, "with its hidden source centered in the soul, linked to God."

 To access the godly qualities of the spiritual mind, including forgiveness, requires no effort, no gritting of the teeth, no burst of will-power.
 Rather, it all flows naturally, effortlessly, "peace like a river," without the slightest aid from ourselves; in fact, it will carry us, lends strength to us; our part is simply to flow in it.

-living in the wonder as the heavens open
+living in 'the wonder' as the heavens open

 Editor's note: The short piece below was written for the "Desire" page, however, it fits well with our important discussion of flowing in the energies of Life.